|

 What Factors Contribute to High Overdose Rates?

 Whether it’s on a personal or community level, drug use is often a symptom of more complex problems.
-States with high rates of overdose deaths generally have a variety of factors that influence drug use, from poverty to access to life-saving care.
+States with high overdose death rates generally have a variety of factors that influence drug use, from poverty to access to life-saving care.

 Socioeconomic Factors